alaiacano/alaiacano.github.io/_posts/2021-08-15-interviews.markdown

 - 1-2 specialization-specific interviews: ML, Data Engineering, Frontend, Distributed Systems, etc.
 - An interview with a hiring manager.
 Sometimes this is about "leadership" or other general topics depending on the role.

 The programming interview is probably the most hated.
 I personally don't like being on either side of these interviews.
-Leetcode-style problems that test _CS fundamentals_ can be fun puzzles for some people, and are arguably a decent evaluation of junior engineers without industry experience, but it's a [common](https://twitter.com/PhDemetri/status/1425579904205299721) [complaint](https://twitter.com/CubicleApril/status/1424011476889702402) among senior engineers that they have to study material that they haven't used in years to get a job where they won't use it.
+Leetcode-style problems that test _CS fundamentals_ can be fun puzzles for some people, and are arguably a decent evaluation of junior engineers without industry experience, but it's a [common](https://twitter.com/PhDemetri/status/1425579904205299721) [complaint](https://twitter.com/CubicleApril/status/1424011476889702402) among [senior engineers](https://twitter.com/andrew_n_carr/status/1341837026191011842) that they have to study material that they haven't used in years to get a job where they won't use it.
+I've certainly come out of interviews tempted to ask "Is this the sort of thing your engineers actually do?"
 This tweet, from the author of [Homebrew](https://brew.sh/), lives in infamy.

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>